dhelmr/bachelor-thesis/README.md

 bin/run_canids classify --src data/cic-ids-2017 --dataset cic-ids-2017  --id oc_svm_c1 --model-id oc_svm
 ```

-Evaluate the classification and generate a report containing different metrics.
+Evaluate the classification.
 The metrics are stored in the sqlite database and,
  optionally, in a json file:

 ```